srivastavsanidhya2206/cervical-cancer-awareness-website-new/README.md

 Cervical Cancer Awareness Website:

-A simple, responsive website to spread awareness about cervical cancer — covering symptoms, prevention, HPV vaccination and early detection.
+A simple, responsive website to spread awareness about cervical cancer — covering symptoms, prevention and early detection.

 Built With:
 - HTML, CSS, JavaScript